White-Whale-Defi-Platform/cosmos-automations/bots/propy/README.md

 ExecStart=/$USER/scripts/propy.sh
 Restart=on-failure
 ```
-**note: either set USER to a value (ex. export USER=admin) or replace user with the user you using /admin/cosmos-automations or /root/cosmos-automations/**
+*Note: either set USER to a value (ex. export USER=admin) or replace user with the user you using /admin/cosmos-automations or /root/cosmos-automations/*

 Test run systemd service: